albar965/littlenavmap-manual/en/MAPDISPLAY.md

 #### ![Show Range Rings](../images/icons/rangerings.png "Show Range Rings") Show Range Rings {#show-range-rings}

 Shows multiple red range rings around the clicked position.
 The number and distance of the range rings can be changed in the `Options` dialog on the `Map Display` tab.
 A label indicates the radius of each ring in nautical miles.

+The width of all range rings can be changed in the dialog `Options` on the tab `Map Display`.

 #### ![Show Navaid range](../images/icons/navrange.png "Show Navaid range") Show Navaid range {#show-navaid-range}